jeremiah-shaulov/deno_php_world/README.md

 ## Requirements

-PHP CLI must be installed on your system.
+PHP-CLI or PHP-FPM must be installed on your system.

 ## Limitations

 1. Unfortunately it's impossible to automatically garbage-collect PHP object handles, so `delete` must be used explicitly (see below).
 However there are helper methods.
-2. On non-Windows, it uses unix-domain socket to communicate with the interpreter, so requires `--unstable` flag.

 ## Examples